Portland isn't as liberal as you think it is

 This March, a white man ran into a Middle Eastern restaurant in the state's capitol of Salem, threatening the staff, yelling, "Get out of America."
 In the same month, an Iranian refugee in Troutdale, Oregon, returned home to find the words "terrorist" spray-painted on his wall.
 More recently, a group of about 100 white supremacists marched on the street outside my office in Portland -- located in the most heavily populated Asian area in the entire state of Oregon -- and chanted, "Go home!" to the onlookers, most of whom were Asian business and home owners.
 After clashes erupted with counter-protesters, the police sent in a riot squad, and three were arrested.
 It is still unclear which side those arrested were on.

 President Trump's win is not solely to blame.
 These incidents have been happening for decades.
 But it would be foolish not to see a correlation between his election and the rise of bigotry in Oregon.
-According to the Southern Poverty Legal Center, Oregon witnessed the highest number of harassment and intimidation incidents per capita in the ten days immediately following the November elections.
-There were 33 incidents during that period, making Oregon tenth in the nation for these kind of incidents.
-However, all of the states with more reported incidents have larger populations than Oregon's 4 million people.
+According to the Southern Poverty Law Center, Oregon witnessed the highest number of harassment and intimidation incidents per capita in the 10 days immediately following the November elections.
+There were 33 incidents during that period, making Oregon 10th in the nation for these kind of incidents.
+However, all the states with more reported incidents have larger populations than Oregon's 4 million people.

 The challenging thing is that many Oregonians shut down when talking about race, and sometimes I do not know what is more mind-numbing: learning of these incidents or dealing with the state's many white liberals who always shush me when I talk about race because they remind me that Oregon is not a "red state" or that "things are worse elsewhere in America."